svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 - Convert all Trac tickets and Trac wiki to a temporary repo.
 - Inspect the result and refine the conversion script.

-Switchover day (date to be determined):
+Switchover day (date to be determined; proposed: Nov 1):
 1. Make Trac read-only:
    - Take Trac offline,
    - Reconfigure Trac ticket system, Trac wiki to be read-only